A woman sitting in her chair and leaning back with a confident smile.

 • Credit cards.

-You simply add your online account credentials (ID and password) for each account when you're getting set up with the aggregator.
-In the future, when you log in to the aggregator site, you'll see it has retrieved all your updated information.
+To use an aggregator, simply add your online account credentials (ID and password) for each account on the aggregator app or online platform.
+In the future, when you log in, the aggregator will retrieve all of your updated information.

-How does a financial aggregator simplify your life?
+How does a financial account aggregator simplify your life?

-Having just one place to look for your financial info saves you time—and knowing exactly what's going on with your money helps you reach the goals that are important to you.
+Having just one place to look for your financial information saves you time—and knowing exactly what's going on with your money can help you reach the goals that are important to you.

 Aggregators are usually just one piece of an app or service that aims to help you make more informed decisions about your financial life.
-In addition to showing you where you currently are financially, they can give you insights to help you identify things you'd like to do differently in the future.
+In addition to showing you a holistic picture of your finances, they can give you insights and help identify things you can do differently in the future to support your goals.

 Depending on what you're trying to accomplish, there are products with different focuses:

-• Investing and financial advice apps and services help you meet bigger, long-term financial goals by linking your investment and debt accounts (for example, mortgage and student loans).
-You can use these apps to set and track financial goals, make a plan to pay off debt, and maximize the money you have coming in.
+• Investing and financial advice apps and services can help you meet bigger, long-term financial goals by linking your investment and debt accounts (for example, mortgage and student loans).
+You can use these apps to set and track financial milestones, make a plan to pay off debt, and maximize your savings.

 For example, Vanguard Digital Advisor® manages your investments for you to help you meet your financial goals.
-As part of the service, an aggregator pulls in your outside investment and loan accounts so we can offer guidance on priorities like building your emergency savings and paying off debt*—then we can tell you whether you're on track to meet the goals you've set.
+As part of the service, an aggregator pulls in your outside investment and loan accounts so we can offer guidance on your priorities like building emergency savings and paying off debt1—then we can tell you whether you're on track to meet the goals you've set.

 What should you look for in a financial aggregator?